lyf23333/DRL_Autonomous_Driving/README.md

 - `waypoints_data.json`: The waypoints used for navigation
 - `other_vehicles_data.json`: Data about other vehicles in the scene (if recorded)
 - `metadata.json`: Information about the recording session
+- `timelapse/`: Directory containing timestamped top-down images (if using time-based capture)
+- `timelapse_video.mp4`: Video generated from the timelapse images (if created)

 ## Example Visualizations